jumbleview/pumpkin/README.md

 ### Protothreads routine

-And here is core of framework.
-Protothread routine.
-For the sake of simplicity I limited example here only to three steps: to change color from RED, to GREEN, and to BLUE.
+And here is core of framework: protothread routine.
+For the sake of simplicity example limited only to three steps: for color  change from RED, to GREEN, and to BLUE.

 ``` C